Kingxukai/linux/Documentation/networking/driver.rst

 No exclusive ownership
 ----------------------

-An ndo_start_xmit method must not modify the shared parts of a cloned SKB.
+An ndo_start_xmit method must not modify the woke shared parts of a cloned SKB.

 Timely completions